Andreas Riis: Death and legacy

 Andreas Riis died on 13 January 1854 at the age of 50 in Naksby near Grimstad, Norway.
 Other historical sources list an alternate date of death as 20 January 1854.
-His remains were buried in the former Norwegian municipality of Fjære, which now forms a part of Grimstad.
+His remains were buried at Fjære Church in the old Fjære Municipality (now part of Grimstad Municipality).
 In October 1854, Riis' obituary was published in the tenth issue of the Basel Mission's bulletin, Der Evangelische Heidenbote.
 Framed as a tragic character and what Jon Miller called a "strategic deviant", Riis' complex legacy is connected to his personal traits: charisma, Pietist strength, stamina, audacity, persuasion, imagination, ingenuity, strong will, persistence or tenacity to survive on the Gold Coast leading to the endurance of the Basel mission, in spite of difficulties encountered in the early years, including loneliness in a faraway land, alienation from his colleagues, the loss of his entire nuclear family to disease and external circumstances pertaining to inter-ethnic conflict.
 Riis' efforts led to the streamlining of the Basel mission's work.
 This eventually led to the establishment of the Presbyterian Church of Ghana and its pioneering role in the development of formal education, mechanised agriculture, infrastructure, modern healthcare and the expansion of economic opportunities for the native people of the Gold Coast through commerce and industry in the arts and crafts over a ninety-year period, between 1828 and 1918.
 A boarding house, Riis House, at the Presbyterian Boys' Secondary School, Legon was named in his memory.
 The Presbyterian Book Depot in Kumasi was named A-Riis Company Limited in his honour.
 A branch of the Presbyterian Church of Ghana in Copenhagen was named after Andreas Riis.
 In 1958, a memorial plaque was unveiled at Riis' birthplace in his hometown, Løgumkloster in Southern Jutland.
 A 1958 scholarly piece authored by the Swiss German church historian and theologian, Hans Werner Debrunner, on Riis' life dubbed him, albeit in hagiographic and hyperbolic terms, as the "Moses of the Ghana Presbyterian Church".